 Compensation Available for Motorcycle Injury Victims

-New Jersey law allows injured motorcycle accident victims to recover comprehensive compensation for their injuries and losses.
-Understanding personal injury claims is essential to maximizing your recovery.
+New Jersey law allows injured motorcycle accident victims to seek compensation for their injuries and losses.
+Understanding personal injury claims can be helpful for pursuing your recovery.
+Insurance claims play a central role in recovering compensation after a motorcycle accident, as they determine how and when you can seek payment for your losses.

 New Jersey imposes a two-year statute of limitations for personal injury claims.
-This deadline means you must file your lawsuit within two years of the accident date or lose your right to recover compensation.
-Contact an attorney immediately after your accident to protect your legal rights.
-Understanding these deadlines is critical to preserving your claim.
+This deadline means you generally must file your lawsuit within two years of the accident date or you may lose your right to recover compensation.
+Contact an attorney as soon as possible after your accident to protect your legal rights.
+Understanding these deadlines is important for preserving your claim.

 Frequently Asked Questions About Motorcycle Accidents in New Jersey